Nytra/ResoniteHotReloadLib/README.md

 Note: The HotReloader will call `BeforeHotReload` on the type that you provide here, so make sure it is the correct type!

 There is some example mod code for hot reloading here: https://github.com/Nytra/ResoniteHotReloadLib/blob/main/ExampleMod/ExampleMod.cs

+## Public API

+These are the public API methods that can be used:

+- `public static void RegisterForHotReload(ResoniteMod mod)`
+    - Registers the mod for hot reload.
+It will add it to the internal memory of the library and create a reload button for it in the DevCreateNewForm.

+- `public static int GetReloadedCountOfModType(Type modType)`
+    - Will find a registered mod with the same full type name as this Type and return the number of times it has been reloaded since Resonite has been running.

+- `public static bool RemoveMenuOption(string path, string optionName)`
+    - Will find a menu option in the DevCreateNewForm matching this path and optionName and remove it.
+    - For example `RemoveMenuOption("Editor", "My Custom Menu Option")` will remove a option called "My Custom Menu Option" in the "Editor" category.
+This can be useful in your `BeforeHotReload` destructor for removing any additional menu options that you may have added manually.

+- `public static void HotReload(Type unloadType)`
+    - Will trigger a hot reload for the mod which matches the full type name of the unloadType.
+The ResoniteMod type needs to be assignable from the unloadType.
+The original mod must have already been registered with the library and it needs to have the `OnHotReload` and `BeforeHotReload` constructor and destructor methods.